-Sanders and Warren have each campaigned to overhaul an economy they say caters to billionaires, separately proposing wealth taxes to fund programs for the middle class and poor.
+Roughly a third of voters who said the economy is “very unfair” favor Sanders to lead the economy.
+About 2 in 10 think Warren is most capable.
+Sanders and Warren have campaigned to overhaul an economy they say caters to billionaires, each proposing wealth taxes to fund programs for the middle class and poor.

 AP VoteCast is a survey of the American electorate conducted by NORC at the University of Chicago for The Associated Press and Fox News.
-The survey of 3,046 voters in New Hampshire was conducted for seven days, concluding as the caucuses began.
+The survey of 3,111 voters in New Hampshire was conducted for seven days, concluding as polls closed.
 Interviews were conducted in English or Spanish.
 The survey is based on interviews with a random sample of registered voters drawn from the state voter file.
 The margin of sampling error for voters is estimated to be plus or minus 3.0 percentage points.

 Catch up on the 2020 election campaign with AP experts on our weekly politics podcast, “Ground Game.”